Asian shares fall back after Wall Street rebound

 Benchmarks in Tokyo, Hong Kong and Seoul all retreated.
 Shanghai swung between gains and losses.

-The Shanghai Composite Index was up 0.2% to 3,272.94 at mid-morning after the ruling Communist Party said it will try to speed up China's development as a self-reliant “technology power” as a feud with Washington hampers access to high-tech components.
+The Shanghai Composite Index was down 0.1% at 3,269.45 at midday after the ruling Communist Party said it will transform China into a self-reliant “technology power” as a feud with Washington hampers access to high-tech components.

 On Wall Street, the benchmark S&P 500 index rose 1.2% to 3,310.11, helped by a rebound for tech stocks as the market steadied after its worst drop in four months.